DHTMLX/gantt-docs/data/desktop/handling_events.md

    gantt.detachEvent(events.pop()); /*!*/
 ~~~

-Сhecking the existence of a handler
+Checking the existence of a handler
 ------------------------------------------

 To check, whether a specific event has any handlers attached, use the api/gantt_checkevent.md method: